OptimalBI/optimal-spyglass-open-source/README.md

 ## Feedback, suggestions, bugs, contributions: ##
 Please submit these to GitHub issue tracking at https://github.com/OptimalBI/optimal-spyglass-open-source/issues or join us in developing OptimalSpyglass by forking the project and then making a pull request!

+## Find out more ##
+You can get info and find out more from our blog site http://blog.optimalbi.com/?s=optimalspyglass

 ## Change log: ##

 ```